friends-of-freeswitch/switchio/docs/services.rst

 a particular field matches.
 If not provided, sensible defaults can be specified in the function signature.

-Also note that the idea of `transferring to a context`_ becomes a simple function call:
+Also note that the idea of `transferring to a context`_ becomes a simple coroutine
+call:

 .. code-block:: python

     @router.route("^(XXXxxxxxxx)$")
     def test_did(sess, match, router):
         # call our route function from above
-        return bridge2dest(sess, match, router, profile='external')
+        return await bridge2dest(sess, match, router, profile='external')

 Just as before, we can run our ``router`` as a service and use a single "dialplan" for all nodes in our *FreeSWITCH* cluster: